 2. During school year 2017-2018, in the Outdoor State Open Championships, Student A and Student B participated in the 100-meter dash.
 In the preliminary for the 100-meter dash, Student A placed 1st and Student B placed 4th.
 The top 8 finishers advanced to the finals, including Student 2 (who placed 2nd) and Student 1 (who placed 8th); however, Student A's and Student B's finishes in the top 8 in the preliminary denied an opportunity for two female student-athletes to advance to the finals.
-In the finals of the 100-meter dash, Student A placed 1st, Student B placed 2nd; Student 2 placed 4th;

-Page 19 of 45 - Case Nos.
-01-19-4025, 01-19-1252, 01-20-1003, 01-20-1004, 01-20-1005, 01-20-1006, and 01-20-1007 and Student 1 placed 6th.
-The top six finishers were awarded medals and advanced to the New England Regional Championships, including Student 1 and Student 2; however, Student A's and Student B's finishes in 1st and 2nd place, respectively, denied an opportunity for two female student-athletes to advance to the New England Regional Championships, along with the benefit of receiving a medal for the Outdoor State Open Championships.
-Student A placed 1st at the preliminaries of the 100-meter dash at New England Regional Championships.
-The top 8 finishers advanced to the finals, including Student 2 (who placed 7th); however, Student A's finish in the top 8 in the preliminary denied an opportunity for a female student-athlete to advance to the finals.
-See charts summarizing the results below:
+In the finals of the 100-meter dash, Student A placed 1st, Student B placed 2nd; Student 2 placed 4th; and Student 1 placed 6th.
+The top six finishers were awarded medals and advanced to the New England Regional Championships, including Student 1 and Student 2; however, Student A's and Student B's finishes in 1st and 2nd place, respectively, denied an opportunity for two female student-athletes to advance to the New England Regional Championships, along with the benefit of receiving a medal for the Outdoor State Open Championships.35 Student A placed 1st at the preliminaries of the 100-meter dash at New England Regional Championships.
+The top 8 finishers advanced to the finals, including Student 2 (who placed 7th); 36 however, Student A's finish in the top 8 in the preliminary denied an opportunity for a female student-athlete to advance to the finals.37 See charts summarizing the results below: